Agenda

 - Outlining the process for submitting a successful project application

-- Examining funding options available that require minimal assets
+- Examining funding and financing options available that require minimal assets

 - Defining the role of lawyers and consultants in the ownership process

-- Determining how the community can with proponents to minimize environmental impacts
+- Determining how the community can work with proponents to minimize environmental impacts

 Day 2